 - NHS benefits: rates and thresholds

 - You are here: Winter fuel payments for winter 2018/19

-This year, for a person born on or before 5 November1953 and who lived in the UK throughout the week of 17 to 23 September 2018 (these dates change every year), living alone, or living with other people who do not qualify for a winter payment, £200 (one-off payment).
+- This year, for a person born on or before 5 April 1954 and who lived in the UK for at least one day during the week of 16 to 22 September 2019 (these dates change every year), living alone, or living with other people who do not qualify for a winter payment, £200 (one-off payment).